1. Don't Overdo It As You Start Your Program

 If you haven't been active lately, start from square one — even if you were a high school athlete.
 Jumping into vigorous exercise without gradually building up to it puts you at risk for serious injury — and even death.

 Do Increase Exercise Level Gradually: If it's been a while since you busted a move, talk to your doctor first.
-At the very least, complete the Physical Activity Readiness Questionnaire (PAR-Q), an easy way to determine your physical readiness for exercise.
+At the very least, complete the

 To get started, go easy.
 Start with what you can do and steadily increase time, frequency, and intensity, in that order, increasing total weekly time by no more than 10% per week.
 As your fitness level improves, aim for 30 minutes, 5 days a week.
 Be patient —regular exercise pays off, but too much too soon can backfire quickly.